lifeiscontent/realworld/api/docs/feature-development.md

 }
 ```

-this rougly translates to the following in ruby:
+this roughly translates to the following in ruby:

 ```ruby
 # frozen_string_literal: true